Lifelines of National Economy – Transport – Class 10 Social Science

-It is 150 years old and the first rail was started in theyear 1853 between Mumbai and Thane.
-Indian railways connect state capital withthe capital of India.
-It also connects almost all towns, cities, tourist places, mining centers, seaports, airports etc. In India, there are 7000stations with 63000 km long railway tracks.
+It is 150 years old and the first rail was started in the year 1853 between Mumbai and Thane.
+Indian railways connect the state capital with the capital of India.
+It also connects almost all towns, cities, tourist places, mining centers, seaports, airports, etc. In India, there are 7000stations with 63000 km long railway tracks.

-Railway system has three gauge system including Meter Gauge, Broad Gauge, and Narrow Gauge.
+Railway system has three gauge systems including Meter Gauge, Broad Gauge, and Narrow Gauge.

 For more notes click Social science notes of Class 10.

 Learn with virtual classes and experience the difference, click Class10 Social Science to know more.

 Here at Takshila Learning, we provide Online Tuition Classes from Preschool to Class 12 for all subjects.
 We provide the best online tuition classes that comprise Animated Video lectures and Live Interactive Classes that will help students to grasp concepts easily.